-Purchased intangible assets are stated at cost, net of accumulated amortization, and are amortized using the straight-line method over their estimated useful lives, ranging from two to nine years.
+Purchased intangible assets are stated at cost, net of accumulated amortization, and are amortized using the straight-line method over their estimated useful lives, ranging from two to twelve years.

-The Company evaluates its long-lived assets in accordance with FASB SFAS No. 144, "Accounting for the Impairment of Long-lived Assets".
+The Company evaluates its long-lived assets with finite lives in accordance with FASB SFAS No. 144, Accounting for the Impairment of Long-lived Assets.
 Long-lived assets "held and used" by the Company are reviewed for impairment whenever events or changes in circumstances indicate that their net book value may not be recoverable.
 When such factors and circumstances exist, the Company compares the projected undiscounted future cash flows associated with the related asset or group of assets over their estimated useful lives, against their respective carrying amounts.
 Impairment, if any, is based on the excess of the carrying amount over the fair value of those assets and is recorded in the period in which the determination was made.
-Long-lived assets held for sale by the Company are adjusted to fair value less cost to sell in the period the "held for sale" criteria are met and reclassified to a current asset.
-The fair value less cost to sell amount is evaluated each period to determine if it has changed.
-Changes are recognized as gains or losses in the period in which they occur.

-Carrying values of goodwill and other intangible assets with indefinite lives are reviewed at least annually by the Company for possible impairment in accordance with FASB SFAS No. 142, "Goodwill and Other Intangible Assets".
+The carrying value of goodwill is reviewed at least annually by the Company for possible impairment in accordance with FASB SFAS No. 142, Goodwill and Other Intangible Assets.
 The goodwill impairment test is a two-step process.
 The first step of the impairment analysis compares the fair value of the company or reporting unit to the net book value of the company or reporting unit.
 In determining fair value, SFAS 142 allows for the use of several valuation methodologies, although it states quoted market prices are the best evidence of fair value.
-If the results of the first step demonstrate that the net book value is less than the fair value, the Company must proceed to step two of the analysis.
+If the results of the first step demonstrate that the net book value is greater than the fair value, the Company must proceed to step two of the analysis.
 Step two of the analysis compares the implied fair value of goodwill to its carrying amount.
 If the carrying amount of goodwill exceeds its implied fair value, an impairment loss is recognized equal to that excess.
 The Company tests goodwill for impairment annually as of the first day of its fourth fiscal quarter and in interim periods if events occur that would indicate that the carrying value of goodwill may be impaired.